Miley Stewart: Family relationships

 Miley is especially close with her father, from whom she receives much good advice and emotional support.
 She also values her relationships with her best friends Lilly and Oliver.
 However Miley is shown to be very uncomfortable with the fact that they're dating and even stops them from being a couple.
 Her relationship with Lilly occasionally suffers the occasional setback, but they always make up.
 In the episode 'What I Don't Like About You', Miley is asked to choose a side between a fight Lilly and Oliver had.
 But Miley, showing what a kind friend she was, made a mini-Indiana Joannie movie, which made Lilly and Oliver forgive each other.
 Miley's relationship with her brother Jackson is often hostile.
 The two siblings constantly fight and trash talk each other.
 However, in a few private conversations, both Miley and Jackson say that they love and appreciate each other, but they are both unwilling to admit this in public.

 Romantic relationships

 Miley also has several dating relationships, many of which are short lived.

 Oliver Oken (played by Mitchel Musso): Miley and Lilly's best male friend.

 Leslie "Jake" Ryan (played by Cody Linley): Jake is a famous television star.
 Miley and Jake meet when he briefly attends Seaview Middle School.
 Jake is attracted to Miley because she is the only person at school who is not starstruck by his arrival.

 Travis Brody (played by Lucas Till): Travis is a childhood friend from Tennessee.

-Jesse (played by Drew Roy): Is a part of Hannah's band in episode "He Could Be The One".
-Hannah pretends to like Jesse, so that Robby will be thankful of Jake.
-But she starts to have real feelings for him.
+Jesse (played by Drew Roy): Jesse is a part of Hannah's band in the episode "He Could Be The One".
+Hannah pretends to like Jesse, so that Robby will be thankful of Jake, but she starts to have real feelings for him.